Hoecker-Lab/pocketoptimizer/README.rst

         # Obabel conformer generation
         design.prepare_lig_conformers(
-        nconfs=50,         # Maximum number of conformers to produce method='genetic',  # Genetic method in OpenBabel, other option is confab score='rmsd',      # For genetic method: filters conformers based on RMSD diversity or filtering based on energy diversity
+        nconfs=50,         # Maximum number of conformers to produce (Sometimes these methods produce lower number of conformations) method='genetic',  # Genetic method in OpenBabel, other option is confab score='rmsd',      # For genetic method: filters conformers based on RMSD diversity or filtering based on energy diversity
         #rcutoff=0.5,  # Confab method: RMSD cutoff